Tips for Traveling Alone for the First Time

 10. But you’ll also experience admiration.

 What are some other things people ought to know before they travel alone?
+Are you going on your first solo trip soon?
 Add your suggestions in the comments.

 Note: some links are affiliate-based, meaning if you make a purchase, I earn a small commission at no additional cost to you.
 These links offset the costs of running this blog.